Naptwen/OpenRL/README.md

 GNU license 2022(c) Useop Gim\
 v1.5.0\
 Change algorithm order for SGD and others\
-This version I tested for DDQN and DQN and it success!
+This version I tested for DDQN and DQN and it success! \
-I am so happy that I finally make it for RL!
+I am so happy that I finally make it for RL!\
-*The RL version will be publish as soon as possible after some additional work for optimization **paraller and GPGPU will be publised as soon as after add some function for mutiple network parallel algorithm
+*The RL version will be publish as soon as possible after some additional work for optimization \
+**paraller and GPGPU will be publised as soon as after add some function for mutiple network parallel algorith

 v1.4.0\
 Change the variable name of algorithm\